kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 		- `{some-env-name}` - Name of the environment.
 	- **Examples** :

-		- greenlight 0.0.1 is an environment that is installed
+		- KOBman 0.0.1 is an environment that is installed

-				$ kob --version --environment greenlight
+				$ kob --version --environment KOBman

 			**Output** :
-			*greenlight 0.0.1*
+			*KOBman 0.0.1*

 		- greenlight is an environment that is not installed

 				$ kob -V --environment greenlight

 			**Output** :
-			*greenlight is not installed*
+			*KOBman is not installed*

 ## 4. <ins> Status Command <ins> ##